sanger-tol/tolqc/tolqc-api/README.md

 Models may support extra fields, that are not defined in the schema, by specifying an ExtColumn named 'ext'.

-These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the document-level meta (see JSON:API spec), in a field named "ext".
+These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the resource-level meta (see JSON:API spec), in a field named "ext".

 ## TODO